odiseoteam/odiseo-standard-edition/README.md

 Authors
 -------

 This project is maintained by <a href="https://odiseo.com.ar">Odiseo</a>.
-Want us to help you with this or any Symfony project?
+Do you want us to help you with this or any Symfony project?
 Contact us on <a href="mailto:team@odiseo.com.ar">team@odiseo.com.ar</a>.